Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 From `rtq-content/packages/papers`, the database sync first parses every complete canonical paper.
-It validates unique top-level UUIDs and recognised question and answer states before asking Review Store for anything.
+It validates unique top-level UUIDs and recognised states for all four review targets before asking Review Store for anything.

 It sends all current targets to this command in the sibling `rtq-review`
 workspace: